 I did something I never envisioned myself doing, and didn’t really even know existed until pretty recently: I got lip injections.
+I went to a local medical spa called Sweet Tox.

 Like most people, I’m on a self-love journey.
 And though unexpected, lip injections have brought me to a new chapter of exploration and excitement.